tylertomaseski/Stat-System-Foundation/README.md

 * **BaseStats** are defined in editor.
 It's the base-stat.
 ** This is used for your HP.
 It can be subtracted and added to, without using buffs since damage persists.
 * **AddPreMult** is a value added to the base-stat before multiplication.
 This scaled by the multiplier alongside the base-stat.
-** This could be a modificaiton to base-stats.
+** This could be a modification to base-stats.
 A ring that increases your faith or max-hp.
 * **Mult** is a multiplier.
 It multiplies the current value plus the AddPreMult.
 ** This could be for weapon-scaling or a curse that halves your max-hp.
 * **AddPostMult** is a value added to the stat after multiplication.
 This is not scaled by the modifier.
-** This could be a curse that halves reduces your HP but restores the health after a duration.
+** This could be a curse that halves your HP but restores the health after a duration.

 ### Buffs
 Buffs have a few traits: **StackableSetting**, **TargetVariable**, **ExpirationType**, and **TargetStat**.
 * **StackableSetting** Can the buff stack?
 This could be used to ensure that only one buff of this type is applied.
 * **TargetVariable** This defines which step of the algorithm the buff targets.
 * **ExpirationType** How the buff expires.
 Only "timed" is provided.
-* **TargetStat** Which stat the buff modifies..
+* **TargetStat** Which stat the buff modifies.

 ## How to use
 [Get a .unitypackage from the releases page.](https://github.com/godjammit/Stat-System-Foundation/releases) Modify and get rolling with your own project from there.

-It isn't much code, I'd reccomend giving it a read and familiarize yourself with it.
+It isn't much code, I'd recommend giving it a read and familiarize yourself with it.
 Here are some places to look...
 * EntityStats.cs - Switch statements inside of the FixedUpdate method
 * EntityStats.cs - The "PUT POST-BUFF LOGIC HERE" portion of the FixedUpdate
 * EntityStats.cs - The Stat enum